wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-native/fme-react-native-context.md

 // Optional - if rules have pre-segmentation applied const customVariables = {age: 25, location: "US"}

-const userContext: VWOContext = { id: userId, customVariables: customVariables};
+const userContext: VWOUserContext = { id: userId, customVariables: customVariables};

 // The same user context can be used across different APIs.
 For example -